AI-Druids/NeuroSorter/README.md

 Numpy, Matplotlib, Tensorflow==2.0.0, PyQT5, sklearn

-All dependencies can be installed using git clone https://github.com/AI-Druids/PySorter
+All dependencies can be installed using:

+git clone https://github.com/AI-Druids/PySorter

 cd PySorter